knowrahman/AWS-SAA-C02-Course/README.md

 - Management Events:
 Provide information about management operations performed on resources in the AWS account.
-Create an EC2 instance or terminating one.
+Create an EC2 instance or terminating one. this is enabled by default.

+as it is a regional service a trail created in a region will catch all the events within that specific region itself, but there are services that are global and in that case these trails have to be enabled to catch the global service event to monitor global services events.

+we can set trail to catch events from a region or all region

 - Data Events:
 Objects being uploaded to S3 or a Lambda function being invoked.
 This is not